New medications are improving bone health for people with cancer.

 In rare cases, taking a vitamin D supplement may cause the level of calcium in the blood to go too high.
 Your doctor will measure your blood calcium level to make sure this is not happening when you are taking both calcium and vitamin D supplements.

 A. Most doctors will recommend that you take 1,000 to 2,000 IU of vitamin D every day.
-And that’s in addition to the vitamin D you may be getting in your multivitamin and in your calcium tablets, since many calcium tablets already have vitamin D in them.
+This is in addition to the vitamin D you may be getting in your multivitamin and in your calcium tablets, since many calcium tablets already have vitamin D in them.
 Your doctor should monitor your calcium and vitamin D levels closely and will work with your oncologist to make sure that the vitamin D is not raising the calcium levels in your blood too high.
-It takes a team effort to make sure that you maintain the basic health of your bones.
+It takes a team effort to make sure that you maintain the health of your bones.

 Q. What is the best way to take care of my teeth during cancer treatment?